-This course introduces students to the historical and contemporary aspects of corrections in relationship to juvenile offenders.
-Primary emphasis in the course is centered on juvenile corrections philosophy as applied to the correction and treatment of juvenile offenders.
+3 credits (3 lec hrs/wk) This course introduces students to the historical and contemporary aspects of the juvenile justice system.
+Primary emphasis in the course is centered on juvenile justice system philosophy as applied to juvenile offenders from arrest to adjudication.

-CJ232 Introduction to Corrections Casework
+CJ232 Corrections Counseling and Casework

-This course offers an overview of approaches to behavior modification through interviewing and counseling along with techniques available to entrylevel corrections practitioners in interviewing and counseling.
+3 credits (3 lec hrs/wk) This course offers an overview of approaches to behavior modification through interviewing and counseling along with techniques available to entry-level corrections practitioners in interviewing and counseling.
 The course also introduces students to advanced methods utilized by professional counselors.